 Once you start looking, you will find an enormous range of table saws available in the market with different kinds of blades that are used for cutting heavy-duty and lightweight woods.
 Not to mention, a table saw is by far the most important tool in any wood DIY shop and is efficiently used in making furniture.

 (Click here for Top 10 Best Table Saw)

 Everything you need to know about a Router Table:

 A router table is a combination of a stationary table and a router tool.
 These are commonly available in the market and come in a number of designs.

 A router table is used by a woodworker or any DIYer who wants to make his job easier and requires maximum efficiency for cutting wood, one that cannot be attained by using a simple router.
 A router table usually features a router mounted in the center that protrudes from the hole.

-(See our Top 10 pick of Best Router Tables)
+(Click here for Top 10 Best Router Tables)